mwshinn/paranoidscientist/doc/conceptfaq.rst

 subtle bugs into your code that could easily go undetected.

-By contrast, the type system in Paranoid Scientist only mandates that types act like some specific concept which is undestandable to humans in particular situations.
+By contrast, the type system in Paranoid Scientist only mandates that types act like some specific concept which is understandable to humans in particular situations.
 For example, if it looks like a Number and quacks like a Number, then it doesn't matter whether the underlying datatype is a float or an int.